vault-bridges/obsidian-email-plugin/README.md

 1. Clone the repository
 2. Provide env variables from the next section
-3. Install dependencies with `npm install`
+3. Install dependencies with `pnpm install`

 ### Configuration